China blasts Trump's new trade tariffs

 The Trump administration is in the midst of talks with Mexico and Canada to renegotiate NAFTA, the free trade agreement that binds the three North American nations.

+"The result of this case hinders the ramp-up of the new plant and threatens many new U.S. jobs," the company said.
+"And the result also harms iconic American retailers that depend upon the sale of LG washers."

+LG added that it will "explore its options to try to mitigate the effect of this trade decision on American consumers, retailers and the people of Tennessee."

--- Serenitie Wang, Taehoon Lee and Patrick Gillespie contributed to this report.
+-- Serenitie Wang, Taehoon Lee, Patrick Gillespie and Danielle Wiener-Bronner contributed to this report.